bigdata-i523/hid337/README.md

    - 333
    - 337
    title: Big Data and Artificial Intelligence solutions for In Home, Community and Territory Security
-   abstract: Analyze audio, video data (captured continuously using voice, video sensors) and then provide analytics to homeowners/authorities/agencies as needed.
-Gregor - Improve abstract.
+   abstract: Smart Security systems equipped with Video and Audio sensors produce huge amounts of unstructured data continuously.
+This paper talks about highlevel architecture of an intelligent security system with video surveillance, audio monitoring/recording, video and Audio analytics, alerting homeowners/authorities/agencies as needed.
    url: https://github.com/bigdata-i523/hid337/paper1/report.tex
    type: latex
    status: in progress